Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom (Basic)/Connect Sx10s Too/readme.md

         var fileName = path.substring(path.lastIndexOf('/')+1);
         var ip = fileName.slice(0, -3)
         ```
-    * Wish I had a method for Linux users, but i'm confident you'll figure this out :smiley:
+    * Wish I had a method for Linux users, but I'm confident you'll figure this out :smiley:
     * Please be Mindful
   * **What's great about using this method, is that all scripts can be Identical, rather than inserting an IP into each script**